Union College: Athletics

-Union offers an extensive program of intercollegiate sports, intramural sports, club, and recreational sports, along with several wellness programs.
-The college insists that athletics be kept in harmony with the essential educational purpose of Union.
-Its athletes, like those engaged in all extracurricular activities, must function effectively as students.

 Intercollegiate competition is offered in 26 sports; for men, in baseball, basketball, crew, cross-country, football, ice hockey, lacrosse, soccer, swimming, tennis, and indoor and outdoor track; and for women, in basketball, crew, cross-country, field hockey, golf, ice hockey, lacrosse, soccer, softball, swimming, tennis, indoor and outdoor track, and volleyball.
-Originally a founding member of the New England Small College Athletic Conference (NESCAC), Union today participates in the National Collegiate Athletic Association (NCAA), the Liberty League, ECAC Hockey and the Eastern College Athletic Conference (ECAC).
+Union today participates in the National Collegiate Athletic Association (NCAA), the Liberty League, ECAC Hockey and the Eastern College Athletic Conference (ECAC).
 Men's and women's ice hockey compete at the NCAA Division I level; all other sports compete at the NCAA Division III level.

 All club sports are administered through the student activities office.
-The most active and popular clubs are baseball, bowling, fencing, golf, ice hockey, karate, rugby, skiing, and volleyball.
+The most active and popular clubs are baseball, bowling, fencing, golf, ice hockey, karate, rugby, skiing, volleyball, and ultimate frisbee.
 An extensive intramural program is offered in a wide range of sports along with noncredit physical education classes as part of the wellness program.

 Facilities include the Frank L. Messa Rink at the Achilles Center, the David Breazzano Fitness Center, the Travis J. Clark Strength Training Facility, the David A. Viniar Athletic Center, and Frank Bailey Field.

-Union has hosted the two longest games in NCAA Men's Hockey History, losing both by identical 3-2 scores: The longest game in NCAA hockey history was played on March 12, 2010.
+Union has hosted the two longest games in NCAA Men's Hockey History, losing both by identical 3–2 scores: The longest game in NCAA hockey history was played on March 12, 2010.
 Quinnipiac University defeated Union College, 3–2, in the ECAC Hockey League Quarter-Finals after 90:22 of overtime.
 Greg Holt scored the winning goal just after 1:00 am local time.
-The second longest game in NCAA hockey history was played on March 5, 2006.
+The second-longest game in NCAA hockey history was played on March 5, 2006.
 Yale University defeated Union College, 3–2, in the ECAC Hockey League first-round playoff game after 81:35 of overtime.
 David Meckler scored the winning goal with Yale shorthanded.

-On April 12, 2014, the Union's Men's Hockey Team captured their first national championship title by defeating the University of Minnesota Golden Gophers, 7–4.

 The Union football team went undefeated during the 1989 regular season, going 10–0.
 They lost to Dayton in the Amos Alonzo Stagg Bowl for the NCAA Division III Football Championship, 17–7.

-In 2016, future Olympian and major league pitcher Jake Fishman led all of college baseball with a 0.41 ERA.
-At the end of the season he was named the Liberty League's Pitcher of the Year, Player of the Year, and All-Liberty League First Team both as a pitcher and as a utility player.